Originally posted on 07/24/2020, content updated on 09/29/2023

-New York State enacted a permanent paid sick leave law on April 3, 2020, which takes effect 180 days after the enactment, meaning September 30, 2020 (the “PSLL”).
+New York State enacted a permanent paid sick leave law on April 3, 2020, which took effect 180 days after the enactment, on September 30, 2020 (the “PSLL”).
 The PSLL adds Sec.
 196-b to the N.Y.
 Labor Law.
-Under the PSLL, employees will begin accruing leave as of September 30, 2020, but employees may not begin to use accrued leave until January 1, 2021.
-Unlike many laws passed in recent weeks in the wake of the COVID-19 pandemic, the PSLL will have a permanent effect.
+Under the PSLL, employees began accruing leave as of September 30, 2020, but employees could not begin to use accrued leave until January 1, 2021.

 Amount of Leave/Paid vs. Unpaid